What Is Ecstasy Detox?

 Ecstasy Withdrawal and the Detox Timeline

 A person who is dependent on Ecstasy will experience withdrawal symptoms during detox.
-The symptoms of Ecstasy withdrawal are more likely to be psychologically distressing rather than physically dangerous.
+The symptoms of Ecstasy withdrawal are more likely to be psychologically distressing than physically dangerous.
 However, a medical professional should be present to help patients safely and comfortably undergo the process.
-Withdrawal symptoms include confusion, depression, paranoia, irritation, fatigue, loss of appetite, and difficulty sleeping.
+The symptoms of Ecstasy withdrawal include:

 Ecstasy is not always “pure.”
 Since Ecstasy is illegal, no one regulates how it is manufactured.
 The drug is sometimes laced with other drugs such as methamphetamine, ketamine, and “bath salts.”
 Each person may experience different withdrawal symptoms during detox if they have inadvertently exposed themselves to other substances while abusing Ecstasy.

 During detox, withdrawal symptoms begin within the first one to three days.
 These symptoms usually include anxiety, insomnia, lack of concentration, depression, loss of appetite, and paranoia.
 The patient may also experience mental and psychical tiredness.
 Within the next four to ten days, most symptoms begin to subside, although depression, difficulty with concentration, and insomnia may continue.
-After ten days of detox, the brain will begin to grow fully accustomed to operating without Ecstasy.
-This process may cause a person to feel serious depression during the subsequent weeks.
+After ten days of detox, the brain will start to become fully accustomed to operating without Ecstasy.
+However, this process may cause a person to experience serious depression for several weeks.
 For this reason, patients should remain under medical care and take advantage of opportunities for therapy and support.

 Start the Journey to Recovery Today

-Ecstasy addiction can be overcome with perseverance and help, and Ecstasy detox is an important first step to sobriety.
+Anyone can overcome Ecstasy addiction with perseverance and help, and Ecstasy detox is an important first step to sobriety.
 There are rehab centers throughout the country which offer detox programs for Ecstasy abuse.
 If you or someone you know is battling Ecstasy addiction, contact a dedicated treatment professional today for more information on what to do and where to go.

 What are you struggling with?